Fostering Isn’t A Lifetime Commitment – It’s A Commitment To Saving A Life

 Structure is crucial to an animal, so in many cases through fostering you can help teach the fundamental skills desired by a potential permanent adopter.
-This can mean anything from crate training, housetraining, obedience training, helping overcome anxiety issues or teaching proper socialization skills.
+This can mean crate training, housetraining, obedience training, helping overcome anxiety issues or teaching proper socialization skills.
 Sometimes, there is nothing more to do but love and care for the dog until the perfect adoptive home comes along, because not all foster dogs have issues, some are abandoned or surrendered because of allergies, lack of time, an upcoming move or a new baby in the family.

 There is no perfect profile of a foster family.
 We need some homes that have no dogs, some that have no kids, some that have no cats, and some that have none of the above or that have a combination of all of the above.
 Fostering is a truly rewarding experience and is a great way to get involved and experience a dog’s love without making a long-term commitment.

 There is a time commitment involved in fostering and knowing how long a dog will be in care is difficult to predict.
 You may be asked to foster a dog from anywhere from two weeks to several months, depending on circumstances.
 Most of these dogs have been abandoned or bounced around from homes to shelters, and we always hope that when someone agrees to foster, they are committed for the duration of the dog’s stay while they wait for their adoptive forever home(s).